Bane4/Web-Selector-Generator/README.md

 # Selector Generator

-A browser-based tool that generates robust CSS and XPath selectors for automated UI testing.
+A browser-based tool that generates selectors for automated UI testing.
 Built to support multiple testing frameworks and languages with a flexible set of options.

 ## Features